Here in My Heart (Tiffany song): Background

 "Here in My Heart" was originally dedicated to AIDS victim Ryan White; however, as an attempt to take advantage of current events, it was rededicated to the troops serving in the Gulf War and became the official USO song.

 The song was released in America and Japan only as a promotional single and was therefore ineligible to chart.
-Despite the limited release as a single, the song has gained popularity, where the official music video has gained over 780,000 views since June 2009.
-Although the New Inside album was a commercial failure, the song found further popularity on the 1996 Hip-O American compilation Greatest Hits in America as well as various Japanese compilations.
+Although the New Inside album was a commercial failure, the song gained popularity on the compilation album Greatest Hits (1996) in the United States as well as various compilation albums released in Japan.

 Release

 In America, the song was released as a one-track promotional CD single and commercial cassette single via MCA Records, aiming for radio station play only in 1991.
 For the 1990 Japanese promotional single, "Here in My Heart" was released via WEA Music K.K. as a 3inch CD with a snap-pack picture sleeve design and a promotional sticker on reverse.
 It featured the B-side track "Our Love" which was taken from the New Inside album.
 The sleeve design featured a photograph of Tiffany while having a pink background color.

-Following the original release on the New Inside album and as a single, the song has also appeared on five Tiffany compilations, including the 1992 MCA Victor Japanese release Best 16, the 1996 Universal/MCA Japanese release Best One, All the Best, released via MCA in Japan and Singapore only in 1996, as well as the 1996 Hip-O release Greatest Hits which was released in America.
+Following the original release on the New Inside album and as a single, the song has also appeared on five Tiffany compilation albums, including the 1992 MCA Victor Japanese release Best 16, the 1996 Universal/MCA Japanese release Best One, All the Best, released via MCA in Japan and Singapore only in 1996, as well as the 1996 Hip-O release Greatest Hits which was released in America.